CATS on Demand

 If a disability prevents you from using regular CATS buses, you may be eligible for paratransit services.
 Call CATS On Demand at 225.346.5557 to find out about special transportation service for persons with disabilities.

-- Applicant must complete and sign page 1 of the application form.
-Page 2 of the form must be completed and signed by applicant's physician or care agency.
+- The applicant must complete and sign page 1 of the application form.
+Page 2 of the form must be completed and signed by the applicant's physician or care agency.

 *Other restrictions apply.
 Call CATS On Demand at 225.346.5557 for details.

 If you need to schedule a pick-up and are already approved for paratransit service, please call CATS on Demand Scheduling at 225.239.2550.

 Questions regarding ADA/Paratransit or general feedback for CATS on Demand service can be sent to OnDemand@brcats.com

 Any person who believes she or he has been discriminated against on the basis of race, color, or national origin by the Capital Area Transit System (CATS) may file an ADA complaint by completing and submitting the CATS ADA Complaint Form.
 CATS investigates complaints received no more than 180 days after the alleged incident.
 CATS will process complaints that are complete.

 Once the complaint is received, CATS will review it to determine if our office has jurisdiction.
 The complainant will receive an acknowledgment letter informing her/him whether the complaint will be investigated by our office.

 CATS has 14 days to investigate the complaint.
 If more information is needed to resolve the case, CATS may contact the complainant.
 The complainant has 14 days from the date of the letter to send requested information to the investigator assigned to the case.
 If the investigator is not contacted by the complainant or does not receive the additional information within 14 days, CATS can administratively close the case.
 A case can be administratively closed also if the complainant no longer wishes to pursue their case.